-For a small business an out-of-the-box solution is a better choice than a custom made one.
-You have already made a list of your requirements and goals, start doing some research on what options are available.
-There are a number of solutions for small businesses.
+For a small business, an out-of-the-box solution is a better choice than a custom-made one.
+You have already made a list of your requirements and goals start doing some research on what options are available.
+There are several solutions for small businesses.
 Most of them have a free trial or demo to help you try and see the software.

 I recommend a cloud-based and SaaS (Software as a Service) ERP.
 It eliminates the need to purchase physical hardware and to hire an IT crew, as the software is hosted by the vendor.
 Also, you will not need to employ an IT specialist for maintaining and securing the system.
 You will not need to worry about servers and security.

 Take a good look at historical data and consider how often it gets used.
 Analyze it and decide which data you still need.
 Transferring only specific data and files can optimize the process and save a lot of time and energy.